christophejunke/sdl2-event-loop/README.md

 # WITH-CAPTURED-BINDINGS

-The main SDL2 API relies on a dedicated thread.  `SDL2:WITH-INIT` and `SDL2:WITH-EVERYTHING` transfer their body into another thread;
+The main SDL2 API uses a dedicated thread. `SDL2:WITH-INIT` and `SDL2:WITH-EVERYTHING` transfer their body into another thread;
 consequently, the dynamic bindings in effect inside these macros are possibly different from the one outside of them.
-For that reason, the current library expose `WITH-CAPTURED-BINDINGS`: it lexically binds the current values of variables outside a context change (e.g. a thread, a cloture), and defines a `macrolet` that can be expanded in another context to rebind the saved bindings.
+For that reason, the current library expose `WITH-CAPTURED-BINDINGS`: it lexically binds the current values of variables outside a dynamic context change (e.g. a closure intended to be run in a different dynamic scope, like a thread), and defines a `macrolet` that can be expanded in another context to rebind the saved bindings.
 In other words, with the following code, `my-progn` is going to be bound to a `macrolet`, expanded inside the anonymous function as `let` bindings: